theo-abhi/Basic-Calculator-HTML-CSS-JS/README.md

 # Basic Calculator

-A fundamental web based calculator built using HTML for structure, CSS for styling, and JavaScript for handling calculations.
+A fundamental web-based calculator built using HTML for structure, CSS for styling, and JavaScript for handling calculations.

 ## Overview